afunnydev/harnois/content/_index.md

       icon: ion-ios-nutrition
     - title: Industrial
       description: >-
-        **Use on mining or forestry sites to store machinery and materials during construction projects** <br>
+        **Use on mining or forestry sites to store machinery** <br>
         Common uses: equipment and bulk storage, recycling, composting and more.
       icon: fas fa-industry
-    - title: Municipal
+    - title: Construction
       description: >-
-        **Perfectly adapted for public spaces and events, crisis management, ports or sports activities** <br>
+        **Perfectly adapted for construction sites** <br>
-        Common uses: equipment and bulk storage, road signs, machinery, emergency shelters and more.
+        Common uses: workshop, building materials and machinery storage and much more.
-      icon: fas fa-city
+      icon: fas fa-hammer
 section6:
   image: /images/ezkit-easy-to-rent.jpg
   title: Easy to rent